 In our next step, the reduction from $\sqfor$ to black-box $\mathsf{LLQSV}$, we make use of the fact that $g$ is not queried in superposition by the quantum algorithm.
-This observation follows by rejection sampling according to $g$; intuitively this allows one to sample heavy elements of the Fourier spectrum and therefore recreate a long list of samples.
-So far we have worked with one instance of the $\sqfor$ problem, however, we prove that our lower bound easily extend to the case that we have oracle access to a (exponentially) long list of samples in $\sqfor$.
+This observation follows by rejection sampling according to $g$; intuitively, this allows one to sample heavy elements of the Fourier spectrum and therefore recreate a long list of samples.
+So far, we have worked with one instance of the $\sqfor$ problem.
+However, we prove that our lower bound easily extends to the case that we have oracle access to an (exponentially) long list of samples in $\sqfor$.
 Consequently, this shows that the $\bllqsv$ problem is not in $\mathsf{PH}$.

-In our previous discussion we have two oversimplifications which hide technical difficulties that we face in our argument.
+In our previous discussion, we made two oversimplifications which obscure the technical challenges in our argument.
 First, unlike in our simplified $\sqfor$ problem, the actual $\sqfor$ problem concerns a distribution over functions $f$ and $g$ that are obtained by taking multivariate Gaussians and randomized rounding them to have support over the Boolean cube.
-Second, rejection sampling according to $g$ samples a uniformly random heavy squared Fourier coefficient of $f$, which is not the same as the Fourier transform distribution itself.
-We address these differences in detail in Section \ref{subsec:llf}.
-Intuitively, to fix this issue recall that the goal of these long list hardness results is to generate certified random numbers.
-We show we can do that even when the quantum algorithm can sample heavy outcomes according to the distribution generated by rejection sampling (i.e., we can think of this as a new benchmark test much like $\mathsf{HOG}$, but with respect to a new distribution).
+Second, rejection sampling according to $g$ samples a uniformly random heavy squared Fourier coefficient of $f$, which differs from Fourier transform distribution itself; we address these differences in detail in Section \ref{subsec:llf}.
+Intuitively, to fix this issue, recall that the goal of these long list hardness results is to generate certifiable random numbers.
+We show that this task is achievable even when the quantum algorithm can sample heavy outcomes from the distribution generated by rejection sampling (i.e., we can think of this as a new benchmark test much like $\mathsf{HOG}$, but with respect to a new distribution).
 Accordingly, we show that the same quantum algorithm that samples according to the Fourier transform distribution also outputs heavy outcomes from the rejection sampling distribution on average.
-Proving this requires combining the analysis of the success probability of the quantum algorithm for $\sqfor$ with tail bounds on the number of ``heavy'' coefficients.
+To prove this, we need to combine the analysis of quantum algorithm's success probability for $\sqfor$ with tail bounds on the number of ``heavy'' coefficients.